ezamorag/pccloner/README.md

 * Designed to replay almost all keystrokes (please report any unsupported key).
 * Tested on Ubuntu 20.04 and Windows 11.
 * Supports all hotkeys and sequences of hotkeys (please report any unsupported hotkey).
+* It records and replays the cursor trajectory before each keyboard and mouse event.
+This is important for activating some functionality by putting the cursor over a screen region.

 **Conditions for Optimal Performance**: The stored task must be replayed on the same computer, and the screen's initial state during replay should closely resemble the initially stored screen state.